toddcf/foundation/README.md

 The purpose of this project is twofold:

 1. As a coder, I do a lot of sitting.
 It is important to counteract this with exercise.
 The book "Foundation" by Dr. Eric Goodman and Peter Park outlines a series of yoga exercises and stretches that target the back.
-I have found the program extremely beneficial, but have wished I had a timer that could help me keep track of when to move on to the next pose.
+I have found these extremely beneficial, but have wished I had a timer unique to this workout to help me keep track of when I am done with each pose.
 2. As a coder, I am always looking for ways to practice and expand my skill set.
 So why not architect and build myself a Foundation countdown timer with JavaScript?
 (And once I've got the functionality down, why not use my UI/UX skills to make it sleek and user-friendly?)